18F/guides-template/_pages/github-setup.md

 Removing old git repository.
 Creating a new git repository.
-Initialized empty Git repository in .../MY-NEW-GUIDE/.git/ Creating 18f-pages branch.
+Initialized empty Git repository in .../MY-NEW-GUIDE/.git/ Adding files for initial commit.
-Switched to a new branch '18f-pages'
-Adding files for initial commit.
 All done!
 Run 'git commit' to create your first commit.
 ```